Nature Calling

 Since being commissioned, the VIVO team have been working with the Mendip Hills National Landscape Team and Super Culture, spending their time meeting, gathering and listening with a variety of groups across Weston.
 The project launched with an “Eat and Greet” in the Aller Parade Community Hub – a chance for them to connect with the people of South Ward in their neighbourhood – drawing, chatting, sharing tunes, food and words.

-Since then, they have been leading walks and workshops to explore nature on the doorstep and share ideas of what nature is – what it isn’t – and what it might mean to the people of Weston.
+Since then, they have been leading walks, trips and workshops to explore nature on the doorstep and share ideas of what nature is – what it isn’t – and what it might mean to the people of Weston.

 Find out more about the project and our writers and artists on the Nature Calling website: naturecalling.org.uk